The Shelby Turbine came in more than 10 different colors.

 Shelby Turbine with white interior, the only known color

-Fuel tanks were developed for all four of the open wheel cars in an attempt to adapt the cars for use with
+Fuel tanks were developed for all four of the open wheel cars in an attempt to adapt the cars for use with the "superchargers" however, they were never

 In 1969, Mattel hosted a banquet at the 1969 NY Toy Fair.
 Each place setting had a chromed car with the silverware.